Editorial Policies

 The submitted manuscript is first reviewed by an editor.
 It will be evaluated in the office, whether it is suitable for International Journal of Communication and Society focus and scope or has a major methodological flaw and similiarity score by using iThenticate.

-The manuscript will be sent to at least two anonymous reviewers (Double Blind Peer Review).
+The manuscript will be sent to at least three anonymous reviewers (triple-blind review).
 Reviewers' comments are then sent to the corresponding author for necessary actions and responses.

-The suggested decision will be evaluated in an editorial board meeting.
+The suggested decision will be evaluatd in an editorial board meeting.
 Afterwards, the editor will send the final decision to the corresponding author.

 Publication Frequency